Notes & Articles

 testers to participate in a formal test setting.
 For a whole two

 weeks, continuously and simultaneously.
-Really, Google?
-I might be
+I might, in a good period, be

 able to muster two or three at that level of commitment, but no more.

-I suspect a lot of indie developers are in pretty much the same
+I suspect a lot of independent developers are in pretty much the same

 boat.
 You might have lots of friends, but how many use recent-ish